RSO-team2/reservation_management/README.md

 [Postman API Documentation](https://documenter.getpostman.com/view/26454602/2sAYBbd8zB)

-The API serves as the dedicated microservice for interaction with users database.
-For more information regarding the users database, please refer to the following repository: [Database Setup](https://github.com/RSO-team2/database_setup)
+The API serves as the dedicated microservice for interaction with reservation database.
+For more information regarding the reservation database, please refer to the following repository: [Database Setup](https://github.com/RSO-team2/database_setup)

 ### Use-Cases